-- marketing consultant, yoga teacher, bookkeeper, dog walking, Reiki treatments, website design, writing, tutoring, teaching classes through local Parks & Rec, chair massage, earring and necklace creation, exterior house washing, painting, gardening, installing Christmas lights, window washing, creation of unique furniture, baking, catering, courier, cleaning homes, artist, toy maker, employee recruitment consultant, bed & breakfast owner, consultant, graphic designer, freelance journalist, technical writer, financial advisor, interior designer, home staging, photographer, counsellor, import/export, secret shopper, professional blogger
+- marketing consultant, yoga teacher, bookkeeper, dog walker, Reiki practitioner, website designer, writer, tutor, teacher of classes through local Parks & Rec, chair massage, earring and necklace creator, exterior house washer, painter, gardener, Christmas lights installer, window washer, creator of unique furniture, baker, caterer, courier, home cleaner, realtor, artist, toy maker, employee recruitment consultant, bed & breakfast owner, consultant, graphic designer, freelance journalist, technical writer, financial advisor, interior designer, home staging professional, photographer, counsellor, import/export, secret shopper, professional blogger.

-One option for full-time self-employment is to purchase a franchise.
-There is a higher cost involved, but a higher likelihood of success because the business systems, name recognition and advertising are already in place.
-I don't recommend franchises for people who like to do things their own way.
-There are rules to follow in a franchise so that each location is consistent and meets the customer's expectations.
+- purchase a franchise.
+There is a higher cost involved, but a higher likelihood of success because the business systems, name recognition, and advertising are already in place.
+I don’t recommend franchises for people who like to do things their own way.
+There are rules to follow in a franchise so that each location is consistent and meets the customer’s expectations.
 There are also territory restrictions, so you will either need to buy an existing franchise in the area you want, or open a new franchise in an approved location.